cksajil/ML-Roadmap-Malayalam/preliminaries/readme.md

 # Focus
 # Key Upskilling strategies (How to levelup yourself?)
 ## Believe in 10000 hour rule
+## You need to develop your own thinking muscles
 ### You need to be just above your recruiters level
 ## I111 Revision
 ## Creating value